 |CHOLERIC (Yellow Bile/Enthusiastic)||MELANCHOLIC (Black Bile/Somber)|

 Carl Gustav Jung and the Development of the Myers Briggs Type Indicator (MBTI):

-Katherine Cook Brigg and her daughter Isabel Briggs Myers worked with Jung’s theories and published the first MBTI survey in 1962.
-The new evolution of Jung’s theories now had four dichotomies of personality, focusing on normal populations and naturally occurring differences.
+Katherine Cook Briggs and her daughter, Isabel Briggs Myers, worked with Jung’s theories and published the first MBTI survey in 1962.
+The new evolution of Jung’s theories now had 4 dichotomies of personality, focusing on normal populations and naturally occurring differences:

 |Extraversion (E)||Vs||Introversion (I)|

 |Sensing (S)||Vs||Intuition (N)|